Norovirus Prevention and Treatment

 Recognizing Dehydration and When to Call the Doctor

 Dehydration, or losing too much weight due to decreased fluids, is the main risk of norovirus, especially in young children.
 Vomiting and diarrhea, plus the inability to drink liquids and eat, can lead to dehydration.
-It's essential to monitor your kids closely to see if they have norovirus and do your best to prevent and treat dehydration.
+Monitoring your sick kids closely and doing your best to prevent and treat dehydration is essential.

 Here are some tips to help you monitor your child's hydration status at home: